Scanflow-ai/scanflow-android-docs/release-notes/android-v1.0.md

 - Scanflow is an AI scanner on smart devices for data capture & workflow automation Kit that captures multiple data from Barcode, Qrcode, Text, IDs and Safety codes commenced operations in April 2021.
 - This version include 1D barcode, 2D barcode capture, Text Capture and ID Capture .
 - "Scanflow scanner SDK," a user-friendly demo guide software, is now accessible.
 Run it to get a complete overview of all the demos and sample code.
-- Barcode Features includes Capture Single Barcode, Decode Multiple Barcodes, Capture Barcode from Desize region,Result callback after Decoding.
+- Barcode Features includes Capture Single Barcode, Decode Multiple Barcodes, Capture Barcode from Desire region,Result callback after Decoding.
 - Scanflow ai Scanner works in Low light environment.
 We have integrated our own Low light environmnet logic.
 - It can Scan small size Barcode / QRcode with our applied Super Resolution algorithm.
 - Our Scanner able to Detect the barcode from a long distance(upto 7feet based on image quality) .